ClarkFieseln/AC4QGP/README.txt

 ********************************************************************************************************

-1) install eric6 IDE and all required dependencies (like PyQt5), check the file requirements.txt (configure your environment as required)
+1) install eric6 IDE and all required dependencies (like PyQt5), check the file requirements.txt (configure your environment as required: pip install -r requirements.txt) (pipreqs may not catch all dependencies, thus you may need to do also: pip install playsound sudo apt-get install python3-tk, then test: python3 -c "import tkinter")

 2) configure config.ini as required
     IMPORTANT: Note that the default values are just an example and need to be adapted to your specific conditions.